 This article was originally a paper presented at Queens University Belfast at the first Folk Horror Conference on Friday the 19th of September 2014.
 Introduction/Thesis.
 Folk horror is a strange form of media.
-It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially … Continue reading The Folk Horror Chain.
+It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially when becoming aware of its common likenesses in films, television, … Continue reading The Folk Horror Chain.

 Though more famous and widely recognised for film restoration and archiving (for which he received an Academy Award for) Kevin Brownlow’s second shared feature film with Andrew Mollo, Winstanley (1975), is a masterpiece of traditional, historic cinema.
-It not only captures the feel of the era that produced an amalgamation of tradition-based horror cinema but … Continue reading Winstanley (Kevin Brownlow and Andrew Mollo) – Landscape Politics and Folk Aesthetics.
+It not only captures the feel of the era that produced an amalgamation of tradition-based horror cinema but showed that, through using a number of classical cinematic techniques, … Continue reading Winstanley (Kevin Brownlow and Andrew Mollo) – Landscape Politics and Folk Aesthetics.

 Article originally published in New Empress Magazine.
 Being old and generally more battered, silent horror has the unnerving sense of being a genuine piece of documentation.
 No doubt unaware of it at the time, Benjamin Christensen’s Häxan: Witchcraft Through The Ages (1922) is a film that so embodies this accidental aspect that viewing it perhaps recalls the feeling of Ash’s discovery of The Book of the … Continue reading A Brief History of Occult and Folk Horror.